mendicant-original/stream/README.md

 # Stream

-## This project is no longer maintained and its conceptshave been implemented in our new Community site.
+## This project is no longer maintained and its concepts have been implemented in our new Community site.